-If you are experiencing any of the following symptoms, please do not attend class and either seek medical attention or test for COVID-19.
+If you are experiencing any of the following symptoms, please do not attend class and either seek medical attention or get tested for COVID-19.

+- Nasal congestion

-- Cough, shortness of breath, difficulty breathing
+- · Cough, shortness of breath, difficulty breathing

-- Fever or chills
+- · Fever or chills

-- Muscles or body aches
+- · Muscles or body aches

-- Vomiting or diarrhea
+- · Vomiting or diarrhea

-- New loss of taste and smell

-Please also notify DeEtte Edens, BSN, RN, Associate Director of Health & Wellness, at dedens@southplainscollege.edu or 806-716-2376.
-SPC will follow the recommended 5-day isolation period for individuals that test positive.
-Please note that day 0 is the date of positive test.
-Day 1 begins the first full day after the date of positive result.
-Proof of a positive test is required.
-A home test is sufficient, but students must submit a photo of the positive result.
-The date of the test must be written on the test result and an ID included in the photo.
+Please also notify DeEtte Edens, BSN, RN, Associate Director of Health & Wellness, at dedens@southplainscollege.edu or 806-716-2376

+- 1. SPC policy will recommended a 3-day isolation period for individuals that test positive. - Please note that day 0 is the date of positive test.
+Day 1 begins the first full day after the date of positive result. - 2.
+COVID reporting - Please have students and employees notify DeEtte Edens if they have tested positive to verify dates before returning to class or work. - The home tests are sufficient but students need to submit a photo of the positive result.
+The date of test must be written on the test result and an ID included in the photo.
 If tested elsewhere (clinic, pharmacy, etc.), please submit a copy of the doctor's note or email notification.
-Results may be emailed to DeEtte Edens, BSN, RN at dedens@southplainscollege.edu.
+Results may be emailed to DeEtte Edens, BSN, RN at dedens@southplainscollege.edu. - A student is clear to return to class without further assessment if they have completed:

-A student is clear to return to class without further assessment from DeEtte Edens, BSN, RN if they have completed the 5-day isolation period, symptoms have improved, and they are without fever for 24 hours without the use of fever-reducing medication.
+The 3-day isolation period, symptoms have improved and they are afebrile for 24 hours without the use of fever-reducing medication.

-Students must communicate with DeEtte Edens, BSN, RN prior to your return date if still symptomatic at the end of the 5-day isolation.
+- 3. Please instruct students and employees to communicate with DeEtte Edens prior to their return date if still symptomatic at the end of the 3-day isolation. - 4.
 Exposed individuals will not be required to quarantine.
 If exposed, SPC does request individuals closely monitor themselves.
-If an individual does become symptomatic, please do not attend class and get tested.
+If an individual does become symptomatic, please do not attend class or work and be tested.